Maximal volume entropy rigidity for $\mathsf{RCD}^*(-(N-1),N)$ spaces: Abstract

 \section{Abstract}

 For $n$-dimensional Riemannian manifolds $M$ with Ricci curvature bounded below by $-(n-1)$, the volume entropy is bounded above by $n-1$.
 If $M$ is compact, it is known that the equality holds if and only if $M$ is hyperbolic.
 We extend this result to $\RCDst(-(N-1),N)$ spaces.
-While the upper bound follows quickly, the rigidity case is quite involved due to the lack of a smooth structure in $\RCDst$ spaces.
+While the upper bound is straight forward, the rigidity case is quite involved due to the lack of a smooth structure in $\RCDst$ spaces.
+As an application, we obtain an almost rigidity result which partially recovers a result by Chen-Rong-Xu for Riemannian manifolds.